shubhamp4578/TVDemoApp/README.md

 ## 💡 What I Learned

 - Android TV is fundamentally different from phone/tablet development — focus management is critical and must be explicitly designed
-- Leanback library has a steep learning curve but provides the right abstractions for TV UX patterns
 - ExoPlayer gives fine-grained control over playback that MediaPlayer simply can't match
 - Firebase makes it easy to build a content backend quickly, but structuring Firestore for efficient queries on a TV (no infinite scroll, no pull-to-refresh) requires upfront planning
 - Quiz-after-video is a powerful learning reinforcement pattern and surprisingly straightforward to implement once the player completion callback is properly hooked